ferdinandvanwyk/python_project_example/README.md

 ----------------------

 * The documentation is built on Sphinx.
-* The Car class contains methods which emply two different types of docstrings.
+* The Car class contains methods which employs two different types of docstrings.
 * To build HTML documentation:
 ```
 cd doc